 During 1997 eighteen 86 class locomotives were withdrawn from service as a result of the discovery of cracks in their underframes, that had initiated within welds in areas of high stress near the bogie centre pivots.
 Despite the damage being easily repairable if caught early, most of these affected locos were never returned to service.

 With revised methods of working long distance freight trains reducing locomotive changes on-route,

 usage of electric locomotives on the Sydney to Broadmeadow route was discontinued in March 1998.

 However 86 class locos continued to be used on coal trains and the occasional container train

 between Lithgow, Sydney and Port Kembla (on the South Coast).
 The creation of the Rail Access

-Corporation (now Rail Infrastructure Corporation) in 1996 lead to higher charges for electricity
+Corporation (later Rail Infrastructure Corporation) in 1996 lead to higher charges for electricity

 being imposed, that made electric locomotives less economic compared to diesel units, particularly